sirjacob2u/Time-Zone-Bot/README.md

 # Time-Zone-Bot
-Time zone bot for discord.
+Time zone bot for discord
 Also has a feature to send a happy birthday message in a specefied channel ID

 ---
 ## Initial setup

 Use pip to install the requiremnts using